racket/rhombus/shrubbery/0000-shrubbery.md

 As a special rule, if the block that would be created by `:` has one group that is itself a block, then `:` does not create a new block.
-This rule is consistent with `:` as a knid of redundant indicator for indentation, and it generalizes by allowing an optional `:` before an explicit `{`.
+This rule is consistent with `:` as a kind of redundant indicator for indentation, and it generalizes by allowing an optional `:` before an explicit `{`.
 In fact, any number of optional `:`s can appear.
 The following groups are the same as the earlier examples: